Flag of Mordovia

-The flag of Mordovia, in the Russian Federation, is a horizontal tricolour of red, white and blue.
+The flag of the Republic of Mordovia in Russia is a horizontal tricolour of red, white and blue.
 It is charged with a brown-red sun emblem in the center of the white strip.
-The emblem is divide into four parts, symbolizing the four Mordvin tribes.
+The emblem is divided into four parts, symbolizing the four Mordvin tribes.
 Its proportions are 1:2:1.

 The flag was adopted on 20 May 2008.
 The proportions are 2:3.